-Before we dive into big data recruiting and how it can help you recruit top talent, we need to start with a solid foundation.
+Before we dive into big data recruitment and how it can help you recruit top talent, we need to start with a solid foundation.
 It’s important to understand big data and what it is before we can talk about how to use it as a recruitment tool.

 Big data is having a tremendous impact on how modern businesses use and interpret data.
 It’s currently used for everything from financial services, to gauging productivity, to even monitoring the weather.
 Companies across the spectrum — and from every industry — are looking to big data for solutions on how to leverage available data in meaningful ways.
 In fact, 42 percent of companies have already invested in or plan to within the next year.

-So, it should come as no surprise that the recruiting industry has integrated big data hiring into its recruiting efforts.This helps companies sort through a wealth of information to ultimately see a more complete picture of candidates.
+So, it should come as no surprise that the recruiting industry has integrated big data recruitment into its recruiting efforts.This helps companies sort through a wealth of information to ultimately see a more complete picture of candidates.

-Why Use Big Data Recruiting?
+Why Use Big Data Recruitment?

 One of the quickest ways to answer this question is to point to the amount of information constantly proliferating online.
 It’s impossible to use the same methods of recruiting you did 10 or even just five years ago.
 But more and more information to sift through means more and more time wasted during the hiring tradition process, especially if the candidate you’re researching turns out to be a dud.